Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 ))
 ```

-If you want to use a custom system prompt:
+If you want to use a custom system prompt (without our alignment prompt):

 ```python
 from auto_model import AutoModel